-Agencies should hold an annual meeting to review winter operations, deepening their understanding of lessons that came out of the post storm reviews, and identifying areas of concern such as salt management, equipment improvements, etc. The annual meeting can be used to identify key opportunities for improvement and set up teams to tackle them over the summer.
+Agencies should hold an annual meeting to review winter operations, deepening their understanding of lessons learned from post storm reviews, and identifying areas of concern such as salt management, equipment improvements, etc. The annual meeting can be used to identify key opportunities for improvement and set up teams to tackle them over the summer.
 It is critical that the progress of the teams is tracked closely so that the efforts come to completion prior to the following winter.
-MDOT SHA followed this approach at the close of the 2009 - 2010 winter season and made considerable progress in its subsequent operations.